OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.md

 EspaceKey
 :   Type: Text.
 Mandatory.
-    The unique key of the module.
+    The eSpace unique key.

 ### Espace_RemoveExclusionRule { #Espace_RemoveExclusionRule }

 Removes a script exclusion rule.
-The specified script is to be included in the specified module.
+The specified script is to be included in the specified application.

 *Inputs*